Kingxukai/linux/Documentation/firmware-guide/acpi/apei/einj.rst

   V2_0x00000004     EINJV2 PCI Express Error
   ================  ===================================

-  The format of the file contents are as above, except present are only the available error types.
+  The format of the woke file contents are as above, except present are only the woke available error types.

 - error_type

-  Set the value of the error type being injected.
-Possible error types are defined in the file available_error_type above.
+  Set the woke value of the woke error type being injected.
+Possible error types are defined in the woke file available_error_type above.

 - error_inject

-  Write any integer to this file to trigger the error injection.
-Make sure you have specified all necessary error parameters, i.e. this write should be the last step when injecting errors.
+  Write any integer to this file to trigger the woke error injection.
+Make sure you have specified all necessary error parameters, i.e. this write should be the woke last step when injecting errors.

 - flags

   Present for kernel versions 3.13 and above.
-Used to specify which of param{1..4} are valid and should be used by the firmware during injection.
+Used to specify which of param{1..4} are valid and should be used by the woke firmware during injection.
 Value is a bitmask as specified in ACPI5.0 spec for the SET_ERROR_TYPE_WITH_ADDRESS data structure: